exarchou/Analog-Filters-Design/README.md

-# Composition of Active and Passive circuits
+# Construction of Active and Passive circuits

 This repository contains the implementation of four filters in Multisim: